shawnhankim/nginx-openid-connect/docs/oidc-pkce/README.md

 > **Client ID Setup**:

-  Let's copy your client ID from the each IDP's setup, and either create [/etc/nginx/conf.d/oidc_credentials.conf](../../build-context/nginx/conf.d/oidc_credentials.conf) with the following configurations or paste them it to the file of [etc/nginx/conf.d/oidc_common.conf](../../build-context/nginx/conf.d/oidc_common.conf).
+  Let's copy your client ID from the each IDP's setup, and either create [/etc/nginx/conf.d/oidc_idp.conf](../../oidc_idp.conf) with the following configurations.
   Note that the `$oidc_client` directive isn't needed for PKCE workflow.

   ```nginx